softpva/factorizeBarrels/readme.md

 # Models
 > - Godot embraces object-oriented design at its core with its flexible scene system and Node hierarchy.
-> - Tree of nodes (smallest building blocks) that you group together into scenes.
+> - Tree of nodes (node: smallest building blocks) that you group together into scenes.
 > - Nodes communication each other by signals.
 > - A Script in GDScript language is a class that extend (inherit) a node class or you can create a new original one class.